 - Provide regular supervision and treatment for your health conditions. -Ensure that the care provided is individualised to your needs. -Reduce duplication of tests and the need for multiple blood test appointments and reviews.

 All our doctors offer family planning advice during normal surgeries.
 Like all our consultations this is fully confidential to women of all ages.
 Most methods of contraception are available including fitting of interuterine devices (coil) and implants.
 Emergency contraception is available.

 Our Practice Nurses are available for consultation by appointment most mornings and afternoons.
 Among the services routinely provided in our Treatment Rooms are dressings, leg ulcer care, ear syringing, urine testing, removal of stitches, travel immunisations and general advice on health matters.

-Sister Val Bond and Sister Alex Williams offer advice on all aspects of women’s health as well as carrying out cervical smears.
+Sister Val Bond and Sister Carol Bowerman offer advice on all aspects of women’s health as well as carrying out cervical smears.
 Clinics are run every Monday, Wednesday and Friday but a separate appointment can be made if these times are not convenient.

 If you think you are pregnant please see your GP who will provide an information pack and refer you to the Community Midwife.
 The Community Midwife co-ordinates all antenatal care for the practice.
 She sees expectant mothers in her antenatal clinic at the surgery on Wednesday morning and also at home.
 She will arrange all necessary tests and hospital appointments.
 The doctors also like to keep in touch with their pregnant patients and will see them with the midwife.
 Antenatal classes are run jointly with the Health Visitors.